cs573-19s/04-MultipleViews/README.md

 ---
 - Synchronizing all the different datasets into a common array of hashmap data structure.
 It was particularly challenging since all the datasets were organized differently, so it took a lot of trial and error to get all the data in the correct index and format.

 - Linking visualizations was particularly challenging.
-I learned to use unique IDs based on the specific country for every bar line and gheolocation.
+I learned to use unique IDs based on the specific country for every bar line and geolocation.
 That way, I was able to link them all together and reference them individually.

--Making the scrollable barchart work smoothly with the country dataset I was using was tricky at first, and it took a good amount of trials and errors to tune it, in a way that the scrollable bar could be updated withthe d3drag() function using the appropiate fields forom the input dataset.
+- Making the scrollable barchart work smoothly with the country dataset I was using was tricky at first, and it took a good amount of trials and errors to tune it, in a way that the scrollable bar could be updated withthe d3drag() function using the appropiate fields forom the input dataset.

--Plotting a large number of lines in the line chart, using a single svg.append() function, making the process of linking each line to a country's bar and geolocation much easier.
+- Plotting a large number of lines in the line chart, using a single svg.append() function, making the process of linking each line to a country's bar and geolocation much easier.
 At first I used a for loop for this process since the array of data I was using (gdp) was a sub array of the main hashmap.
 However this approach did not allow for individual recognition of a single path.

 -Adjusting the dimensions of the map to keep the 2:1 ratio.
 This proved particularly tricky when tweaking the initial zoom.